I have friends and neighbours who are experts at researching family holidays. They plan ahead, know what they want and always get the best deals.

 Our Teen15 enjoyed doing lots of the organised poolside activities likes volleybal, and he and his dad entered a doubles tennis competition one afternoon.

 And what did I do whilst the little kids were kept busy?
-Well, I did go to the gym, which I’ve reviewed and show photos of over here on my Mum’s Diet blog.
+Well, I did go to the gym and went snorkelling as well.
+Hooray!

 But most of the time I lay on a lounger reading books, or sat with my laptop at one of the cafes by the pool sorting out my photos.